Home | Sitemap | Contact Us | Translate

 Jan Knasel is the secretary for the Special Education Department.
-Prior to the Special Services Department, she worked in the district at the Success Center for eleven years.
+Prior to the Special Education Department, she worked in the district at the Success Center for eleven years.

 Speech language therapy is a treatment method for children who have speech or language delays or disorders.
 According to the Nemours Foundation website, "a speech disorder refers to a problem with the actual production of sounds, whereas a language disorder refers to a difficulty understanding or putting words together to communicate ideas."
 Schools employ speech language therapists, who work with students? with these delays or disorders during the school day.
 There are a variety of methods these therapists might use for improving speech and language skills with their students.